AaronTraas/Notes/Recipes/Cold-Brew.md

 ---
 description: Cold brew concentrate that can be used in cocktails, enjoyed neat over ice, or diluted.
 category: beverages
-tags: [coffee]
+tags:
+  - coffee
-ingredients: [coffee]
+ingredients:
+  - coffee
+authors:
+  - aaron
 ---

 # Cold Brew Concentrate